devcronberg/csharp-vs-shortcuts/README.md

 ## Editor config

-Use a .editorconfig-file fore rules and formatering in VS
+Use a .editorconfig-file for rules and formatering in VS

 https://github.com/devcronberg/cskursus-editorconfig

-## Task list
-* use // TODO or HACK
-* Find the Taks List Window (use quick launch in the upper right corner)
-* Create your own tokens in Tools->Option->Environment->Task List
-* Use shortcuts to jump to token